binkley/exclusive-arc-sql-example/README.md

 ```
 $ ./run -f
 ```
-And in another terminal, connect with `psql`:
+And in another terminal, connect with `psql` or an IDE or other tool:
 ```
 $ docker exec -it exclusive-arc-sql-example psql -U test
 > -- this is an interactive PSQL session